How do we define bullying?

 Prevent further situations by providing opportunities for children to explore the issues.
 This will take the form of a circle time or discussion with all children involved.
 Children should have an opportunity to discuss their feelings and how the actions and behaviours made them feel.
 The children should also help to construct a solution to the issue.

-Review the situation with the child and parents and others, throughout the investigation and afterwards.
+Review the situation with the all involved.
 Review policies and procedures - consider changes that can be made to environment, groupings, rules and codes of conduct etc.

 Monitor the situation

 Provide opportunities for children to say how safe they feel and if the policy is working.
 This should take place on a regular basis.